Six steps to installing solar and batteries

 Step 3: Check suitability of your roof

-Use the Sunspot tool to help calculate what size system can fit on your roof and how much you could save per year on your electricity bills.
+Use the Sunspot tool to help calculate what size system can fit on your roof, what sized solar battery and how much you could save per year on your electricity bills.
+If you've got questions about properties that are heritage affected, refer to Council's Development approvals for solar page.

-When choosing a solar retailer, it pays to do some research and get several quotes.
-Helpful reading:
+When choosing a solar or battery retailer, it pays to do some research and get several quotes.

 The independent Energy Tech Guide directory prepared by Energy Consumers Australia lists the following new energy tech industry information resources